Maria Munir: Non-binary rights

 In April 2016, Munir came out as non-binary on live television at a question and answer session with former US President Barack Obama during his state visit to the United Kingdom.
 The decision to declare non-binary identity publicly gained media discussion of non-binary rights and Munir was interviewed on the subject by The Guardian, Channel 4, The Telegraph and others.

 Munir campaigns to raise awareness of the meaning of identifying as non-binary, and campaigns for their rights.
 In a 2016 interview, Munir said: "At university I came across the idea of being non-binary, and straight away I knew that's me."

 Munir has campaigned for the UK Parliament to extend the Equality Act 2010 to non-binary individuals.

 Facial palsy

 Munir was born with unilateral left-sided facial palsy.
-They created a poster campaign highlighting the symptoms of facial palsy, and worked with Fixers UK to broadcast a segment on the television program Calendar on ITV Tyne Tees about the effects of the condition, and addressed a conference of the Royal Society of Medicine in October 2015, to an audience of paediatricians and other professionals.
+They created a poster campaign highlighting the symptoms of facial palsy, and worked with Fixers UK to broadcast a segment on the television program Calendar on ITV Tyne Tees about the effects of the condition, and addressed a conference of the Royal Society of Medicine in October 2015, to an audience of pediatricians and other professionals.